Maude (TV series): Home media

+Accolades

 Syndication and streaming

 Maude aired on TV Land in 1999 for a brief time, including an introductory "Maude-a-thon" marathon.
 Maude was later seen on Nick at Nite in the United States in 2001.
 Reruns of Maude are occasionally shown on Canwest's digital specialty channel, DejaView in Canada.
 In 2010, Maude began reruns in Chicago, on WWME-CA's Me-TV.
 In 2011, Maude began airing on Antenna TV, a digital broadcast network, which has since run the entire six season cycle of the show.

 In 2015, reruns of Maude began airing on Logo TV during late night/early morning.
-It also airs weeknights on FETV (Family Entertainment Television).
+It airs weeknights on FETV, Family Entertainment Television.
 As of April 2021, Maude is on CHCH TV in the Toronto (Hamilton) Ontario area as part of their afternoon retro sitcom lineup.
-It is also available in a heavily edited format on the CTV app for free (with ads) as part of its “Throwback” library.
+It is available in a heavily edited format on the CTV app for free with ads as part of its “Throwback” library.

-As of July 2021, Maude is available for streaming on IMDb TV, now Amazon Freevee.
+As of July 2021, Maude is available for streaming on Amazon Freevee.